 Long-term Care Quality

 Another one of this facility's better category scores was in the area of long-term care.
 In that category, we awarded this facility a B+.
 Facilities that do well in long-term care tend to be well-staffed and provide extensive hands on care to residents.
 In addition to considering the quantity of care provided by aids and other staff, we looked at the number of residents vaccinated against pneumonia.
 This facility gave the vaccine to 97.21116 percent of its residents.
 Vaccines are critical to keeping residents out of the hospital.
 Finally, this facility was able to limit hospitalizations.
 It had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

 Does this page answer your questions about Landmark of Danville?

 Short-term Care Quality

 We awarded this facility a grade of just D for our short-term care score.
 This is not a very good score.
 Short-term care scores are based on the facility's quantity of highly-skilled highly skilled professionals.
 This includes a vast spectrum of nursing services, spanning from registered nurses to physical and respiratory therapists, not to mention other forms of therapy.
-It looks like this nursing home was subpar in terms of its quantity of registered nurse and physical therapy hours provided to its residents based on the measures we assessed.
-Lastly, we looked at the number of patients that who were able to eventually return home from this nursing home.
-This facility didn't fare well here either.
-In fact, we found that just 4.9 percent of this facility's patients were able to return home.
+Based on its grade in this area, we weren't stunned to find that this nursing home was well below average in terms of the quantity of registered nurse and physical therapy hours offered to its patients based on the figures we assessed.
+Honestly, this was what we expected here.
+Finally, we considered the number of residents who were able to return home from this nursing home.
+This nursing home didn't fare well here either.
+In fact, we found that just 4.7 percent of this facility's patients were able to return home.